 An Arizona Honeymoon Has More to Offer Than Just the Grand Canyon

-With its hot climate and gorgeous desert landscape, Arizona is the perfect location for the honeymoon of your dreams.
-Full of breathtaking national parks, artistic towns, world-renowned golf courses, monuments and, of course, the Grand Canyon, a romantic Arizona honeymoon will include its fair share of sightseeing, not to mention it will be the perfect backdrop for your cute newlywed photos.
+Considering an Arizona honeymoon?
+With its hot climate and gorgeous desert landscape, Arizona is one of the top honeymoon spots for all kinds of couples.
+Full of breathtaking national parks, artistic towns, world-class golf courses, monuments and, of course, the Grand Canyon, a romantic honeymoon in Arizona will include its fair share of sightseeing, not to mention it will be the perfect backdrop for your cute newlywed photos.

-If you're stationed on the West Coast, a trip to Arizona will be quick and easy, and you can even turn it into a road trip if that's the type of adventure you're looking for.
+If you're stationed on the West Coast, a trip to this US honeymoon destination will be quick and easy, and you can even turn it into a road trip if that's the type of adventure you're looking for.
 If you're based on the East Coast, nonstop flights to Arizona will take around five hours, so while it's still totally manageable, you'll want to budget for a little extra travel time.

 Those interested in seeing the artsy town of Sedona or spotting the Grand Canyon should go between the months of March through May, before the temperature gets too hot.
 If you're looking to hang out in Tucson, it's best to go in April, May, September or October for the best weather.